KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/README.md

 Full Dry run:
 * Along with all that mentioned steps a full dry run will be conducted to ensure that all configurations are functioning correctly
 * The first dry run can be performed without any downtime for the source project, allowing for an estimation of the actual migration process.
 * Once the dry run is completed successfully, the actual migration can commence.
-It is advisable to schedule the migration on weekends to minimize downtime during the process.
+It is advisable to schedule the migration on weekends to minimize downtime during the process..